NBISweden/workshop-reproducible-research/pages/containers/containers-3-building-images.md

 1. Create a file called `Dockerfile_conda`
 2. Start the image from the `my_docker_image` we just built
-3. Install the packages `fastqc` and `sra-tools` which are required for the analysis.
+3. Install the package `fastqc` which is required for the analysis.
 4. Add the `run_qc.sh` script to the image
 5. Set the default command of the image to run the `run_qc.sh` script.